nickydagoat/FrostCord-Download/README.md

 1. Go to the [latest release](../../releases/latest).
 2. Download the Frostcord installer.
-3. Run the installer.
+3. Right-click the installer and select **Run as administrator**.
-4. Follow the installation instructions.
+4. Follow the installer prompts.
-5. Launch Frostcord.
+5. Launch Frostcord. ❄️

 ## 📦 Releases